akramdi/ASAP/README.rst

 Coverage
 ---------
 :readCoverage:                Set to "*yes/no*" if read coverage should be computed or not
-:ieventsCoverage:             Set to "*yes/no*" if Tn5 insertion event coverage should be computed or not
+:ieventsCoverage:             Set to "*yes/no*" if Tn5 insertion events coverage should be computed or not
 :GENOME:                      Genome assembly.
 Use same genomes names as igvtools (tair10, hg38, mm9..)

 Fragment length